Best Email Infrastructure Guide for Better Deliverability in 2026

 Your sending IP builds its own trust history.

-• Controlled IP reputation
+• IP reputation is isolated

-• Domain health monitoring
+• Domain health is monitored continuously

 4. Mailbox Clusters and Volume Distribution